RyanSaxe/mtg/README.md

 # mtg

-Collection of data science and machine learning projects for Magic: the Gathering, including a state of the art Draft and DeckBuilder AI.
+State of the art Magic: the Gathering Draft and DeckBuilder AI.

 ## achievements